nipafx/nipafx.dev/content/articles/2017-10-03-java-module-system-tutorial.md

 As luck would have it, the services already collect the data we want, so all the *ServiceMonitor* needs to do is query them periodically.
 Unfortunately not all services expose the same REST API - two generations are in use, Alpha and Beta.
-That's why `ServiceObserver` is an interface with two implementations.
+That's why `java§ServiceObserver` is an interface with two implementations.

-Once we have the diagnostic data, in the form of a `DiagnosticDataPoint`, they can be fed to a `Statistician`, which aggregates them to `Statistics`.
+Once we have the diagnostic data, in the form of a `java§DiagnosticDataPoint`, they can be fed to a `java§Statistician`, which aggregates them to `java§Statistics`.
-These, in turn, are stored in a `StatisticsRepository` as well as made available via REST by `MonitorServer`.
+These, in turn, are stored in a `java§StatisticsRepository` as well as made available via REST by `java§MonitorServer`.
-The `Monitor` class ties everything together.
+The `java§Monitor` class ties everything together.

 All in all, we end up with these types:

--   `DiagnosticDataPoint`: service data for a time interval
+-   `java§DiagnosticDataPoint`: service data for a time interval
--   `ServiceObserver`: interface for service observation that returns `DiagnosticDataPoint`
+-   `java§ServiceObserver`: interface for service observation that returns `java§DiagnosticDataPoint`
--   `AlphaServiceObserver` and `BetaServiceObserver`: each observes a variant of services
+-   `java§AlphaServiceObserver` and `java§BetaServiceObserver`: each observes a variant of services
--   `Statistician`: computes `Statistics` from `DiagnosticDataPoint`
+-   `java§Statistician`: computes `java§Statistics` from `java§DiagnosticDataPoint`
--   `Statistics`: holds the computed statistics
+-   `java§Statistics`: holds the computed statistics
--   `StatisticsRepository`: stores and retrieve `Statistics`
+-   `java§StatisticsRepository`: stores and retrieve `java§Statistics`
--   `MonitorServer`: answers REST calls for the statistics
+-   `java§MonitorServer`: answers REST calls for the statistics
--   `Monitor`: ties everything together
+-   `java§Monitor`: ties everything together

-<contentimage slug="jpms-tutorial-monitor-classes"></contentimage>
+<contentimage slug="jpms-tutorial-monitor-classes" options="bg"></contentimage>

 The application depends on the [Spark micro web framework](http://sparkjava.com/) and we reference it by the module name *spark.core*.
 It can be found in the `libs` directory together with its transitive dependencies.